SeppiaBrilla/ReverseGameOfLife/README.md

 This exploration continues until either a valid solution is identified or all options are exhausted.

 #### Eliminating Unnecessary Solutions
-An additional constraint is added to simplify the search: if a 3x3 section of a state is entirely blank, the center cell could have been alive or dead in the previous state without affecting the outcome.
-To avoid generating redundant solutions, a rule ensures that if a cell has no living neighbors in the next state, it must also be dead in the previous state.
+An additional constraint is added to simplify the search: if a 3x3 section of a state is entirely blank, the centre cell could have been alive or dead in the previous state without affecting the outcome.
+To avoid generating redundant solutions, a rule ensures that if a cell has no living neighbours in the next state, it must also be dead in the previous state.

 This constraint helps reduce the solution space by excluding scenarios where cells are too distant to interact meaningfully with others.